 Suspension from school is a serious consequence to student misbehavior.
 Suspension may occur for conduct that is considered injurious to the school's welfare or educational purpose.
 In all cases of suspension, the parent(s) are notified.
-Principals may suspend for up to six weeks.
-Students returning from suspensions must attend a re-entry meeting if requested.
+Principals may suspend a student for up to five days and must consult with Senior Administration about possible suspensions in excess of five days.

+Principals will consult with Senior Administration when a student receives multiple suspensions.
+Students returning from suspensions must attend a reentry meeting with a parent / guardian.
+The purpose of this meeting is for the Principal to determine the readiness of the student to return to school / class, and for the Prinicipal to oultine any individual plan that may be in place to support student success.
 Suspension in excess of five days may be appealed by parent(s).
-See 1.B.30 A: Suspension Sample Letter I 1.B.30 B: Suspension with Hearing Sample Letter.
+See 1.B.30 A: Suspension Sample Letter /1.B.30 B: Suspension with Hearing Sample Letter.